It would be invisibility.

 You make valid points.
 Being able to fly would save me all those expensive flights to visit my parents who live 1,500 miles away.
-But that would lead to the inevitable calls from my mom saying things like, “Your dad needs his nose hairs trimmed and I can’t find my glasses so you need to fly in tonight.”
+But that would lead to the inevitable calls from my mom to say things like, “Could you deliver some more banana bread?
+We’re running low.
+Also, I need my eyebrows plucked so bring your tweezers.”

 So, I’m sticking with invisibility.
 It would help me immensely on a day-to-day basis.
-I’ve got four teens.
+I’ve got four young adult children.
 When they see I’m around they become incapable of caring for themselves and would starve staring into a full refrigerator.
-However, when I’m out they each turn into Gordon Ramsay, whipping up fine cuisine.
-Also, I could eavesdrop on their conversations, read their texts and even examine their emails over their shoulders allowing me to totally bust them for infractions well in advance.
-And I’d totally catch the one who doesn’t clean the sink after he brushes his teeth.
+However, when I’m out of the house they each turn into Gordon Ramsay, whipping up fine cuisine.
+I could also totally bust the one who doesn’t put dirty dishes away and leaves the kitchen a mess.
 So far, that crime has been committed by the elusive “Not Me”.

-If I could choose another super power it would be mind control so I could convince you all to buy my book.
+I hope that you enjoy A GRAVE CALLING and are intrigued by Julie Hall’s super power!
+If I could personally choose a power it would be mind control so I could convince you all to buy my book.